Risk-based Treatment Assignment

 The role of radiation therapy for testicular involvement is unclear.
 A study from St. Jude Children's Research Hospital (SJCRH) suggests that a good outcome can be achieved with aggressive conventional chemotherapy without radiation.
 The COG has also adopted this strategy for boys with testicular involvement that resolves completely by the end of induction therapy.
 The COG considers patients with testicular involvement to be high risk regardless of other presenting features, but most other large clinical trial groups in the United States and Europe do not consider testicular disease to be a high-risk feature.Down syndrome (trisomy 21)

-In some studies, the prognosis for girls with ALL is slightly better than it is for boys with ALL.[45-47] One reason for the better prognosis for girls is the occurrence of testicular relapses among boys, but boys also appear to be at increased risk of bone marrow and CNS relapse for reasons that are not well understood.[45-47] However, in clinical trials with high 5-year EFS rates (>80%), outcomes for boys are closely approaching those of girls.[34,48]Race
+In some studies, the prognosis for girls with ALL is slightly better than it is for boys with ALL.[59-61] One reason for the better prognosis for girls is the occurrence of testicular relapses among boys, but boys also appear to be at increased risk of bone marrow and CNS relapse for reasons that are not well understood.[59-61] While some reports describe outcomes for boys as closely approaching those of girls,[44,62] larger clinical trial experiences and national data continue to show somewhat lower survival rates for boys.[23,24,63]Race

 Leukemic cell characteristics affecting prognosis include the following:Morphology